 With the striking down of the ban in 1948, the butter producers were particularly galled.
 The price of butter had been government controlled in Canada, guaranteeing them a minimum price, which would be less meaningful once consumers had a choice.
 Smarting over losing the outright national ban, they turned to provincial governments to help repress margarine.
 Provincial governments in Canada then slapped laws on what colour margarine could be.
 In some places, it had to be sold without any added colouring whatsoever.
 In other places, it had to be dyed a lurid yellow.

 Newfoundland joined Canada until 1949.
-The British wanted to unload Newfoundland and, as governments do when consulting the populace, kept holding referendums on the issue until they got the answer they wanted.
-Newfoundland had its own margarine company, founded in 1925 and named, oddly enough, the Newfoundland Butter Company (which didn't produce a stick of butter.)
+Newfoundland had its own margarine company, founded in 1925 and named, oddly enough, the Newfoundland Butter Company (which didn’t produce a stick of butter.)
 They were obliged to change their name to the Newfoundland Margarine Company when they joined Canada.
 In return, however, they received a special exemption allowing them to continue selling margarine that was coloured within Newfoundland.

-Margarine in UKIn 1887, Parliament passed a law saying that it could not be called butter, and that the places of manufacture had to be registered and inspected.
+In 1887, Parliament passed a law saying that margarine products could not be called butter, and that the places of manufacture had to be registered and inspected.

 During the First World War, eating margarine was seen as patriotic to save fats for the war effort.